worldbank/rissk/README.md

 [@Gabriele]: <> (This is done later, correct?)
 6. Append versions.
 The questionnaire, microdata and paradata dataframes are appended for all versions.
 7. Build df_interviewing.
 8. Build features.
 Features are built on the item or unit level.
-For details on all features, their scope and how they were built, refer to [Features & Scores](features_scores.md).
+For details on all features, their scope and how they were built, refer to [Features & Scores](FEATURS_SCORES.md).
 Features are absolute values on the item or unit level.

-# Integrate into survey
+# Survey integration

 > [!WARNING]
-> The MLSS package is aimed to be an additional source of information.
+> RISSK is aimed to be an additional source of information.
 It does not make redundant other components of the data quality assurance system, such as  back-checks, audio audits, indicator monitoring, completion and progress checks or high-frequency checks, as these fulfil other important functions.

-Lorem ipsum...
+If your survey uses multiple questionnaires, such as separate household and community questionnaires, the tool must be run separately for each template.
+The tool is aimed to provide an additional source of information for and should not make redundant other components of the data quality assurance system, such as  back-checks, audio audits, indicator monitoring, completion and progress checks or high-frequency checks, as these fulfil other important functions.
+The tool should be run frequently to allow timely identification of and solution to issues.
+For most surveys, somewhere between daily and weekly should be a good frequency.
+Keep in mind that, depending on your survey, exporting paradata from Survey Solutions and running the tool may take several minutes.
+Integrating it into the data management and monitoring system is desirable, so all information is available together and executing the script and handling the output is automated.
+As an example, the tool could be executed as part of the scripts that export from Survey Solutions and its output can be picked up as input in your monitoring dashboard.
+The tool is designed to provide additional information at the time of the first review of an interview file (see time-dependence of score in chapter Interpretation).
+2 uses: information for review/investigation/backchecks -> look only at interviews that have newly been added since the last batch.
+One way of achieving this is for every batch of interviews to review the score for those interviews where in file interview__diagnostics, interview__status== “Completed” and rejections__sup==0 and rejections__hq==0, and take actions accordingly.
+These can include that a back-check interview or audio review is being triggered, or the interviewer being confronted, a

+have not previously been rejected.
+Second use is to look at the score by interviewer (and potentially team) over time, e.g., by week of field work survey.
+While scores for individual interviews may not be concerning, aggregating them by interviewer and over time, may show trends that could require action, e.g.,  individual interviewers who perform worse than others on average.

 # Limitations